 - Technical Optimisation - Off-Site and Technical SEO refer to site additions or changes that may influence the actions of other websites or online channels in a way that helps improve the performance of your website.

-Over 200 items are checked against your website with a full report to follow indicating those items needing attention.
+When we run an audit on your website, over 200 items are checked against your website with a full report to follow indicating those items needing attention.

 As part of this report we will include a quotation to make edits / repairs to your website so ensure your website is optimal for providing all the features every website should have to improve its chances of being found by a search term.